Cleaning a paint bucket after you are done with house painting can be tiring.

 10- Trash Cans

-Can You Dispose Of the Old Empty Plastic Buckets?
+When to Dispose Of the Old Empty Plastic Buckets and Paint Cans?

 If there’s any paint left behind after the completion of your project, you can either pour it into another container for storage or can harden and dispose of it safely as hazardous waste.